Indiana License Law Reform

 - Current salesperson licenses expire June 30, 2014.
 The completion of the Broker Transition Course will satisfy your CE requirement.

-- Current broker license holders will also be required to complete 8-hours of continuing education between July 1, 2013 – June 30, 2014.
+- In addition, current broker license holders will also be required to complete 8-hours of continuing education between July 1, 2013 – June 30, 2014 (this requirement can be met at the 2014 Indiana Commercial Real Estate Conference).

 What does this mean for existing licenses?

-- If you are currently a salesperson, you will have until July 1, 2014 to complete the 24-hour broker transition course.
+- If you are currently a salesperson, you will have until July 1, 2014 to complete the 24-hour broker transition course and apply for your broker’s license.

 - If you are currently a Principal Broker, you will be grandfathered in and will be called a Managing Broker on July 1, 2014.